The Soldier's Details

 Developments on the Malaysian war front changed the initial planned direction for those in Northam and elsewhere.
 The Australian Government’s War Cabinet made the disastrous decision to redirect the well trained 2/4th Machine Gun Battalion then stationed in Darwin and destined for the Middle East, to Malaysia to support the ill fated Australian 8th Division which with the British was already in rapid retreat from the advancing Japanese Imperial Army.

-Cowboy was one amongst 300 raw recruits ordered onto the parade ground at Northam Army Camp in December 1941.
+Cowboy now training with 28th Battalion, was one amongst 300 raw recruits ordered onto the parade ground at Northam Army Camp Dec 1941.
 A senior officer divided the men into two groups of 150 each.
-The cut-off point was between Cowboy 17000 and his best mate from Fairbridge who was no 17001.
-With his group of 150 men Cowboy was informed they were going to Malaysia and the other 150 men were going to Middle East.
+The cut-off point was between Cowboy 17000 and his best mate from Fairbridge who was No 17001 (Tatchell).
+With his group of 150 men Cowboy was informed they were to take a few days leave, return to Northam and prepare for overseas service.
+(2/4th sent to Singapore and other 150 men were going to Middle East.)
 The best mates parted company.
+Tatchell survived.

 It was not until the reinforcements arrived in Fremantle and saw the ‘Aquitania’ anchored in Gage Roads did they realise they were to board this huge ship.

 It was now 15th January 1942.

 The reinforcements boarded pontoons packed with supplies, sailed to ‘Aquitania’ where mayhem met them!
 Large numbers of men on-board ‘Aquitania’ were attempting to go AWOL to see their families.
 It was a frightening experience as the pontoons bounced around on the water with those illegally climbing down from the ship’s portholes and other outlets whilst the recruits were ordered to climb on-board.
 In the meantime, supplies were being transferred onboard.

 The ‘Aquitania’ sailed the following day, 16th January.
 90 odd machine gunners failed to reboard in time, many of who were locked up by over zealous local police, unable to persuade their gaol-keepers to allow them to leave.

 A month later Cowboy was a POW of the Imperial Japanese Army.